yoadg/yoadg.github.io/_wiki/protocols.md

 7. Now that both the client and the server hold the same session key (symmetric encryption), the encrypted data is transmitted in a secure bi-directional channel.

 ### HTTP Versions
+HTTP had undergone significant transformations since its inception in 1989 with version 0.9.
 The first HTTP release was a one line protocol where GET was the only request method and the response contained only HTML content.

 **HTTP 1.0** was designed as a browser-friendly protocol with the following features:
-- Provided header fields including rich metadata about both request and response (HTTP version number, status code, content type)
+- Provided header fields including rich metadata about both request and response (HTTP version number, status code, content type).
-- Response: not limited to hypertext (Content-Type header provided ability to transmit files other than plain HTML files — e.g. scripts, stylesheets, media)
+- Response: not limited to hypertext (Content-Type header provided ability to transmit files other than plain HTML files — e.g. scripts, stylesheets, media).
-- Methods supported: GET , HEAD , POST
+- Methods supported: GET, HEAD, POST
-- Connection nature: terminated immediately after the response
+- Connection nature: terminated immediately after the response (each request required a new TCP connection).

 HTTP 1.0 was replaced by **HTTP/1.1**, which introduced critical performance optimizations and feature enhancements — persistent and pipelined connections, chunked transfers, compression/decompression, content negotiations, virtual hosting (a server with a single IP Address hosting multiple domains), faster response and bandwidth savings by adding cache support.
-It also added new methods: PUT, DELETE, TRACE and OPTIONS.
+However, it still couldn’t fix the issue of ‘Head-of-Line’ (HOL) blocking, which happens when all parallel request slots in a browser are filled.
+HTTP/1.1 also added new methods: PUT, DELETE, TRACE and OPTIONS.

 The **HTTP/2** protocol differs from HTTP/1.1 in a few ways:
 - It's a binary protocol rather than a text protocol.
 It can't be read and created manually.
 Despite this hurdle, it allows for the implementation of improved optimization techniques.